ckone35/git-reminder/README.md

 Create a branch from a tag :
 `git checkout -b version2 v2.0.0`

+Track a branch (which is automatically done 90% of the time) :
+`git checkout --track origin/serverfix`

 ### git commit
 Re-execute commit :
 `git commit --amend`